jwpconsulting/projectify/frontend/src/messages/en/help/roles.md

 With the **maintainer** workspace user role, the following activities become possible, on top of the **member** permissions:

-- Create, update and delete workspace boards
+- Create, update and delete projects
 - Create, update and delete sections
 - Create, update and delete labels
 - Delete tasks